Some problems are first world problems. Other problems are big WordPress problems.

 ALTER TABLE wp_postmeta MODIFY meta_key varchar(191);

-You definitely must check if you have post_meta that is longer than 190 chars before doing this (and fix those if you do) and also backup your db first – or at least this table.
+You definitely must check if you have meta_key that is longer than 190 chars before doing this (and fix those if you do – although why?!
+Why is it that long?!
+Please somebody tell me why!!!) and also backup your db first – or at least this table.

 The thread on this one is found here.